In this article, we offer our perspective on the top 10 cybersecurity trends.

 1. Lockdowns Permanently Change How We Conduct Business

-As businesses have shifted their workforce to flex models or full-time work from home models, so has the attack surfaces.
+As businesses have shifted their workforce to flex models or full-time work-from-home models, so has the attack surfaces.
 Threat actors take advantage of current events and changing circumstances to exploit those who are most susceptible.

 By now you’ve likely come across an email, phone, or text message scam related to Covid-19.
 Or, charities that claim to be assisting front-line workers.
 Worse yet, those who pretend to sell protective equipment, hand sanitizer, or food.

-In fact, cybercrime as a whole has increased by 600% since the beginning of the global pandemic.
+Cybercrime as a whole has increased by 600% since the beginning of the global pandemic.

 Lockdowns have permanently changed everything about how we conduct business.